dask/dask/docs/source/10-minutes-to-dask.rst

    .. group-tab:: Delayed: Lazy

-      Dask Delayed let you to wrap individual function calls into a lazily constructed task graph:
+      :doc:`delayed` lets you to wrap individual function calls into a lazily constructed task graph:

       .. code-block:: python